kshashikumar/mysql-gui/README.md

 docker-compose up -d
 ```

-This command will start MYSQL GUI in detached mode, running in the background.
-3. Once the container is running, open your browser and navigate to <http://localhost:5000> to use MYSQL GUI.
+This command will start DBFuse AI in detached mode, running in the background.
+3. Once the container is running, open your browser and navigate to <http://localhost:5000> to use DBFuse.
 4. To stop the container, run:

 ```bash
 docker-compose down